VT-HPS/vt-hps.github.io/new_member_resources/new-member-onboarding.md

 >**Controls Subteam** Onboarding
 >1.
-(Recommended)  If you have passed ISE 2214, sign up for Ware Lab machine shop certification - See [Ware Lab Canvas "Files" page](https://canvas.vt.edu/courses/35699/files/folder/Policy%20Manuals) once you've been added
+(Recommended)  If you have passed ISE 2214, sign up for Ware Lab machine shop certification (talk to your LE for current instructions)

 >**Electronics Subteam** Onboarding